pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 ============================

-This document specifies a common format of recording information about Python :term:`projects <project>` installed in an environment.
+This document specifies a common format of recording information about Python :term:`projects <Project>` installed in an environment.
 A common metadata format allows tools to query, manage or uninstall projects, regardless of how they were installed.